libraryofcelsus/Aetherius_AI_Assistant/readme.md

 19. Next run: **docker run -p 6333:6333 qdrant/qdrant:latest**

 20. Once the local Qdrant server is running, it should be auto detected by Aetherius.
 If No Qdrant server is running, Aetherius will save to disk.
+(See: https://docs.docker.com/desktop/backup-and-restore/ for how to make backups.)

 21. Copy your Google Api key to key_google.txt  (Google Keys only needed if using AetherSearch's websearch.)